-3. Data Collection - The Grantee shall obtain and maintain all hardware, software and training necessary to collect and report all required client, service and program data.
-Data

-- 4. Narrative Report The Grantee will provide a brief narrative report for each service program supported under this agreement using formats and timelines provided by or approved by the Project Director or agents in accordance with the following terms: - a.
+- 3. Data Collection The Grantee shall obtain and maintain all hardware, software and training necessary to collect and report all required client, service and program data.
+Data shall be collected and submitted in formats and timelines provided by or approved by the Project Director/delegates. - 4.
+Narrative Report The Grantee will provide a brief narrative report for each service program supported under this agreement using formats and timelines provided by or approved by the Project Director or agents in accordance with the following terms: - a.
 The narrative programmatic report must include a work plan status, indicating the extent to which established milestones have been accomplished during the reporting month, and identifying proposed revisions to the work plan to address problem areas. - b.
 The narrative report will include: - i.
 Implementation progress to date; - ii.
 Discussion of any challenges to service delivery, including plans for addressing them; - iii.
 Any change in personnel supported by the grant in this service program; - iv.
 A thorough description of any waitlist for the service program, including the number of clients on the wait list, the average length of time for clients on the wait list and the longest period for any client currently on the wait list; - v.
 A discussion of the reasons for any significant under- or over-expenditure of funds budget relative to expected expenditure to date for any line item in the budget, along with a plan to address the under- or over-expenditure; - vi.
 Progress towards implementation of any corrective action plan that is open; - vii.
 A summary of quality assurance measures conducted on the delivery of services; - viii.
 Current contact information for each staff person supported by this agreement, including name, title, mailing address, email address and telephone number; and - ix.
 Request for technical assistance, if any.